4nd2in/edu/pages/multitasking.md

 # Types of multitasking
 	- ## Preemptive
 		- Processes are interrupted by the system and its resources are given to other processes.
-The
+The system decides for how long the process should be executed before.
 	- ## Coorporative
-	-
+		- The system never
 - Tags
 	- #computer-science